UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

         # This has already been done in the latest system image:
-        sudo apt-get install -y wpasupplicant minicom setserial mgetty wireless-tools sudo apt-get install -y --reinstall build-essential git
+        sudo apt-get install -y wpasupplicant minicom setserial mgetty wireless-tools
+        # Why are we reinstalling the compilers?
+This should be unnecessary:
+        sudo apt-get install -y --reinstall build-essential git

 28. Install some more ROS packages: